Spreadsheets are the most powerful, flexible tools for managing money

 Once your data is combined, you can hide the original debits and credits columns.
 Be careful not to delete them; if you do, the data for the CONCATENATE function will be erased.

-By following these steps to import CSV into a Google Sheet, you can quickly create a budget spreadsheet or import bank data into your Tiller budget.
+By following these steps to import CSV into a Google Sheet, you can quickly create a budget spreadsheet or manually import your bank data into your Tiller Money-powered spreadsheet.